jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/conversionRule/conversionRuleInfo.rst

         </xsl:template>
     </xsl:stylesheet>

 Scenario run through integration
 ================================

-Customer is able to run scenario through integration, to get more details follow the :ref:`link <run-scenario-from-integration>`
+You can run scenario through integration, to get more details follow the :ref:`link <run-scenario-from-integration>`.